chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

                .unwrap_or_else(|x|x);
   println!("result after parsing {}: {}",input,result);
 ```
-The main should be placed in a cargo crate with "rustlr = "0.4" in its
+The main.rs should be placed in a cargo crate with **"rustlr = "0.4"** in its
 dependencies.
+The files produced by rustlr for the grammar should also be
+inside the `src/` folder of the crate.
  The function `parse_with` is created *for each grammar*,
 and returns a `Result<T,T>` where `T` is the semantic value type of the
 "topsym" (startsymbol) of the grammar.

 This main expects a command-line argument.
 Alternatively,
-we can create a lexer from another source, such as a file, with:
+we can create a lexer from a file source with:
 ```
   let source = rustlr::LexSource::new("file path").unwrap();
   let mut tokenizer1 = calc1lexer::from_source(&source);